SoftwareEngineeringToolDemos/example-repo/README.md

 # example-repo
-This is to demonstrate how to create git repository, and what shoudl be in them.
+This is to demonstrate how to create git repository, and what should be in them.

 Your README.md should look like this: